OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/04_Prompting_V4.md

 **Application:** When multiple approaches or options need consideration.

 @aiDemo(Try this decision tree prompt: "Present two different approaches to teaching soldering: one highly structured and one exploratory.
-Analyze the pros and cons of each, then recommend which approach works best for different student learning styles.", [ChatGPT](https://chat.openai.com/) or [Claude](https://claude.ai/), )
+Analyze the pros and cons of each, then recommend which approach works best for different student learning styles.", [ChatGPT](https://chat.openai.com/))

 **Educational Applications:**
 - Comparing teaching methodologies